Azure/azure-relay-node/examples/README.md

 ## Examples for 'websocket' users

-if you're familiar with the ['websocket'](https://www.npmjs.com/package/websocket) Node package, these examples are the place to start:
+If you're familiar with the ['websocket'](https://www.npmjs.com/package/websocket) Node package, these examples are the place to start:

 * [Simple Sender and Listener](./hyco-websocket-simple)